 2 tsp. freshly squeezed lemon juice

-2 red bell peppers, seeded and sliced 2 fennel bulbs, trimmed, sliced and blanched
+Two red bell peppers, seeded and sliced two fennel bulbs, trimmed, sliced and blanched

 1 English cucumber, quartered and cut into 2-inch wedges

-10 carrots, battonet and blanched 6 radishes, halved
+Ten carrots, buttoned and blanched six radishes, halved

 Method:

-Heat the oil in a small skillet over medium Add the garlic and red pepper flakes, and cook until softened and fragrant, about 1 minute.
+Heat the oil in a small skillet over medium.
+Add the garlic and red pepper flakes, and cook until softened and fragrant, for about 1 minute.

 Transfer to a food processor and add the rosemary, beans, vegetable broth, salt, and pepper.
-Additionally, blend until smooth, adding more vegetable broth as needed to facilitate Add lemon juice and adjust seasoning, if needed.
+Blend until smooth, adding more vegetable broth as needed to facilitate.
+Add lemon juice and adjust the seasoning if needed.

 Serve with Vegetables